mohsenvahidzadeh/Julia_Energy_Optimization/README.md

 # Energy_Optimization_Notebooks

+The code in this repo is developed by the author (Mohsen Vahidzadeh) and can be used, modified, and shared free of charge.
-The data, equations, and figures used in this work are inspired by the following resources and may be subject to further licensing:
+The data, equations, and figures used in this work however, are inspired by the following resources and may be subject to further licensing:

 - Soroudi, Alireza.
 Power system optimization modeling in GAMS.
 Vol. 78.
 Berlin/Heidelberg, Germany: Springer, 2017.